 - To include, where possible, areas of the country that I particularly like, or where I have wanted to walk, that lie on a sensible route.

-My plan is to start after I retire at the beginning of June and to do the following stages this year:
+My plan was to start after I retire at the beginning of June and to do the following stages in 2019

 - The Lizard to Bodmin on the South West Coast path walking via Lands End then along the North coast to Padstow, then using the Camelford cycle trail to Bodmin